David Alexander (director)

 David Alexander (December 23, 1914 – March 6, 1983) was an American television director.
 He directed episodes of the CBS series The Best of Broadway and several popular 1960s television shows, including: My Favorite Martian, Petticoat Junction, Get Smart, The Munsters, F Troop and The Brady Bunch.
-He also directed two episodes, Plato's Stepchildren and The Way to Eden, of Star Trek: The Original Series.
+He also directed two episodes of Star Trek: The Original Series: "Plato's Stepchildren" and "The Way to Eden".

-On Broadway, he directed the 1952 revival of Pal Joey (musical).
+On Broadway, he directed the 1952 revival of the musical Pal Joey.
 This production had the longest run of any revival of a musical in the history of the Broadway theatre at the time.
+In the previous year, he was the director of the Broadway production of The King of Friday's Men (1951).